Structural Racism and Discrimination

 UNITE was established to identify and address structural racism within the NIH-supported and the greater scientific community.
 With representation from across the NIH Institutes and Centers, UNITE aims to establish an equitable and civil culture within the biomedical research enterprise and reduce barriers to racial equity in the biomedical research workforce.

-NIMHD is co-leading the CEAL initiative with the National Heart, Lung, and Blood Institute.
+NIMHD co-leads the NIH Community Engagement Alliance (CEAL) initiative with the National Heart, Lung, and Blood Institute.
 CEAL works with communities to address the disproportionate impact of the COVID-19 pandemic on underserved and racial and ethnic minority communities due to structural inequities.

 Other NIH-Related Resources